 This price schedule applies for Perth Metro locations as far north as Bullsbrook, south to Mandurah and east to Chidlow.

-The price was last updated in January 2020 due to a decrease in the LME Lead price.
+The price was last updated in August 2020 due to an increase in the LME Lead price.

 Used Battery Price Schedule for Regional WA